Progress Tracking

 Research & Analysis

-Auditing Current DesignI focused on redesigning the onboarding and dashboard progress trackers after experiencing confusion with them as a user, especially with maintaining focus over time.
-Using visual analysis and FullStory data, I identified key pain points and collaborated with engineers to better understand the components’ purpose and functionality.
-This informed a more accessible, user-centered optimization.
+Auditing Current DesignI focused on redesigning the onboarding and dashboard progress trackers after experiencing confusion with these components as a user and its impact on my focus.
+Utilizing clickstream analytics from FullStory data, I identified key pain points and collaborated with engineers to better understand the components’ purpose and functionality.
+This informed an accessible, user-centered optimization.

 - Progress bar only reflects current section, not overall flow